Intrinsic DNA fluorescence: Multichromophoric systems

 Due to their close proximity, nucleobases in DNA multimers may be electronically coupled.
 This leads to delocalization of the excited states responsible for photon absorption (Franck-Condon states) over more than one nucleobase (collective states).
 The electronic coupling depends on the geometrical arrangement of the chromophores.
 Therefore, the properties of the collective states are affected by factors that determine the relative position of the nucleobases.
 Among others, the conformational disorder characterizing the nucleic acids modulates the coupling values, giving rise to a large number of Franck-Condon states.
 Each one of them evolves along a specific energy surface.

 One can distinguish two limiting types of emitting states in DNA.
 On the one hand, ππ* states, localized on single nucleobases or delocalized over several of them.
 And on the other, excited charge transfer states in which an important fraction of an atomic charge has been transferred from one nucleobase to another.
 The latter are weakly emissive.
 And between these two types, there is a multitude of emitting states, more or less delocalized, with different amounts of charge transfer.
 The properties of the emitting states may be modified during their lifetime under the effect of conformational motions of the nucleic acid, occurring on the same time-scale.
 Because of this complexity, the description of the fluorescence decays by multiexponential functions is only phenomenological.

 Experimentally, the different types of emitting states can be differentiated through their fluorescence anisotropy.
 The charge transfer character of an excited state lowers the fluorescence anisotropy.
 The decrease of fluorescence anisotropy observed for all the DNA multimers on the femtosecond time-scale was explained by an ultrafast transfer of the excitation energy among the nucleobases.

-The contribution of the nanosecond components to the duplex fluorescence increases with the local rigidity.
+The contribution of the nanosecond components to the duplex fluorescence increases with the local rigidity.(European e-knownet project.)

 A particular class of emitting excitons with weak charge transfer character was detected in all types of duplexes, including genomic DNA.
 Their specificity is that their emission appears at short wavelengths (λ<330 nm) and represents the longest-living components of the overall duplex fluorescence, decaying on the nanosecond timescale.
 It contrasts with the excimer/exciplex emission, characterized by a pronounced charge transfer character, appearing at long wavelengths and decaying on the sub-nanosecond time-scale.
 The contribution of the high energy emitting states to the total fluorescence increases with the local rigidity of the duplex (depending on the number of the Watson-Crick hydrogen bonds or the size of the system) and the excitation wavelength.
 The latter point, associated with the very weak spectral width observed for the most representative example (polymeric duplex with alternating guanine-cytosine sequence) is reminiscent of the emission stemming from J-aggregates.